brandon-irving/mod-engine/docs/docs/examples/nextjs-demo.md

 ## Deployment

-The demo can be deployed to any platform that supports Next.js:
+The demo is embedded into the documentation and available at `/mod-engine/demo/`.
+It can also be deployed to any platform that supports Next.js:

 ```bash
 # Build for production